 For individuals: $25K minimum https://angel.co/i/xXmYi

 We held an open LP Q&A, and here are the notes.

 My anchor LPs helped me raise enough to start deploying quickly.
 I think it’s an incredible signal of support when my past investors in my startup back this new fund.
 This includes Roy Bahat from Bloomberg Beta, Trevor Blackwell from Y Combinator, and Lee Hower from NextView ventures.

 Because we had LP commitments from my past investors right at the start, we’ve been raising and deploying in parallel.
 I set 3 capital calls to make it even easier for friends to access.
 We just had our 2nd, so when an LP commits, it means wiring ⅔.
-The last ⅓ will be called mid-year.
+The last ⅓ will be called in H2 2021.

 Companies & Performance